trinodb/trino/docs/src/main/sphinx/security/salesforce.rst

 .. note::

     This is *not* a Salesforce connector, and does not allow users to query Salesforce data.
-It's simply a means by which users can authenticate to Trino, similar to :doc:`ldap` or :doc:`password-file`.
+Salesforce authentication is simply a means by which users can authenticate to Trino, similar to :doc:`ldap` or :doc:`password-file`.

 Salesforce authenticator configuration
 --------------------------------------